NHMDenmark/Mass-Digitizer/documentation/Postprocessing_openRefine_documentation.md

 The broadgeographicalregion is duplicated into a column named 'localityname'.
 - Create column localityname based on column georegionname using expression grel:value

-The agentMiddleInitial must be checked to see if it has the value 'None'!
+The agentMiddleInitial is checked and corrected if the value is 'None'

 The column 'catalogeddate' is needed and must be created from a timestamp column 'recordeddatetime' which requires these steps:
 - "Create column catalogeddate based on column recorddatetime using expression grel:value.slice(0,10)"`
 - "Text transform on cells in column catalogeddate using expression value.toDate()"`
 - "Text transform on cells in column catalogeddate using expression grel:value.toString('dd/MM/yyyy')"`

-This time we catch any novel family names appearing:
-- Text transform on cells in column family using expression grel:if(cells['rankid'] < 180, '', value)

-Finally we need to add two columns for ready-to-publish and project-name:
+There will be two columns for ready-to-publish and project-name:
-- A novel column is made with the name 'publish' and the value 'True' signifying that the records are ready for publishing.
+- A novel column is made with the name 'publish' and the value 'True' signifying that the records are ready for publishing to GBIF.
 - Another column is needed: 'project' which contains the name 'DaSSCo'.
 This will make it easier to find records from the DaSSCo project.

+The hybrids will be caught:
+- Text transform on cells in column species using expression grel:if(cells['genus'].value.contains(\" x \"), cells['genus'].value, value)

 #### Lastly reorder the column names to your liking